Apple latest line-up is here, a melange of new devices, wearables and features that the Cupertino, Ca. unveiled during its September 10, 2019 event.

 The new Series 5 Apple watch has an always on Retina display — that doesn't go dark even when you lower your arm.
 The display will get less bright, but will never go completely off.
 The watch will still have an all-day 18-hour battery life.
 You can also see workout metrics without raising wrists — like if you're at work or in a workout and want to grab a look without having to twist your arm.

-There's also a new built-in compass on the Apple Watch Series 5, which works the way as it does on the iPhone — so you can which way you're heading.
-And you can see this on the home screen, and it includes latitude, longitude elevation and incline.
+There's also a newly built-in compass on the Apple Watch Series 5, which works the way as it does on the iPhone — so you can know which way you're heading.
+And you can see this on the home screen, and it includes latitude, longitude, elevation and incline.

 Every model now has international emergency calling even without having an iPhone nearby, a big safety update.
 And of course it will work with WatchOS 6.

 There are new cases made from 100 percent recycled aluminum, a white ceramic model, stainless steel and now two models in titanium — including one in space black.
 There are co-branded Apple Series 5 smartwatches too with Nike and Hermès.